MoarSHAm/tmr-hardware-trojan-detection/README.md

 # tmr-hardware-trojan-detection

-This project implements and evaluates a **Triple Modular Redundancy (TMR)** system enhanced with a **temporal anomaly monitor** to detect stealthy hardware Trojans that bypass traditional majority voting.
+This project implements and evaluates a **Triple Modular Redundancy (TMR)** system augmented with a **temporal anomaly monitor** to detect stealthy **hardware Trojans** that evade traditional majority voting.

-The implementation is done at RTL level in Verilog and validated through simulation and waveform analysis.
+The design is implemented at **RTL level in Verilog** and validated through **simulation and waveform analysis**.

 ---

 ## Motivation

-Classic TMR systems typically assume that faults are transient, random, or isolated to a single replica.
+Classic TMR systems typically assume that faults are **transient**, **random**, or **isolated to a single replica**.

-However, **stealth hardware Trojans** can violate these assumptions by:
+However, stealth hardware Trojans can violate these assumptions by:
 - selectively corrupting outputs,
 - activating only under specific conditions, or
 - exploiting timing to evade instantaneous majority voting.

+Related work has explored hardware Trojan detection using TMR in approximate synthesis contexts.
-This project demonstrates how **temporal behavior analysis** can be used to detect such attacks even when the TMR voter output appears correct.
+This project instead focuses on **temporal behavior analysis at RTL level**, demonstrating that time-domain monitoring can expose stealthy attacks even when instantaneous TMR outputs appear correct.

 ---